plantbreeding/BrAPI-Manuscript2/manuscript.md

     <br>
   <small>
      Department of Horticulture, Washington State University
+     · Funded by USDA National Institute of Food and Agriculture National Research Support Project 10
   </small>

 + **Paul Kersey**
   <br>
   <small>
      Royal Botanic Gardens, Kew
+     · Funded by The AGENT project is funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement no. 862613.
   </small>

 + **Andrzej Kilian**